W3SRotterdam/GCS/README.md

 In the backoffice navigate to the GCS section.

 - `Base URL`          > https://www.googleapis.com/customsearch/v1
 - `CX Key`            > The custom search engine ID to use for this request.
-Go to https://cse.google.com/all to get the token.
+Go to https://cse.google.com/all to create a new search engine and retrieve the token id.
 - `API Key`           > JSON/Atom Custom Search API requires the use of an API key.
 Go to https://console.developers.google.com/apis/credentials to create an API key or to retrieve one.
 - `Redirect alias`    > Enter the document type alias of the search results page.
 - `Development URL`   > When working on a environment other than the production environment enter the absolute (including scheme) indexed domain name.

 #### Cultures & hostnames
-The plugin needs a domain name configured.
+The plugin requires for the domain names to be configured at the top level (homepage) of the content tree.

 ### Basic Installation
-A basic installation only needs two html elements to be inserted in your template alongside some classes.
+A basic installation only needs two html elements to be inserted in your template.
 You'll also need to reference the .js file that come alongside this package.

 <br />